DewrDev/DewrPortfolio/README.md

 # Features

 The Index page incorporates [Boostrap's Carousel](https://getbootstrap.com/docs/4.3/components/carousel/) feature to have scrolling images in the background

+The navbar encorporates a hover dropdown for the Portfolio text; uses this sample from [w3schools.com](https://www.w3schools.com/howto/howto_css_dropdown.asp)

 The Blender page's images all incorporate a [Bootstrap Modal](https://getbootstrap.com/docs/4.0/components/modal/) button for toggling an expanded version of the image that is clikcked on.